unChaz/sci-fi-5e/srd/classes/druid.md

 Starting at 6th level, moving through nontek difficult terrain costs you no extra movement.
 You can also pass through nontek plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.

-In addition, you have advantage on saving throws against plants that are magically created or manipulated to impede movement, such those created by the *entangle* spell.
+In addition, you have advantage on saving throws against plants that are created or manipulated to impede movement, such those created by the *entangle* tek skill.

 ###### Nature’s Ward